projectara/greybus-spec/source/special.rst

 A Greybus connection is established whenever a control connection is used, but the Interface is never notified that such a connection exists.
-Only the SVC and AP Module are able to send control requests.
-Any other Interface shall only send control response messages, and such messages shall only be sent in reply to a request received its control CPort.
+Only the AP Module is able to send control requests.
+Any other Interface shall only send control response messages, and such messages shall only be sent in reply to a request received on its control CPort.

 Conceptually, the Operations in the Greybus Control Protocol are:

 .. c:function:: int version(u8 offer_major, u8 offer_minor, u8 *major, u8 *minor);

     Negotiates the major and minor version of the Protocol used for communication over the connection.
-The sender offers the version of the Protocol it supports.
-The receiver replies with the version that will be used--either the one offered if supported or its own (lower) version otherwise.
+The AP offers the version of the Protocol it supports.
+The Interface replies with the version that will be used--either the one offered if supported or its own (lower) version otherwise.
 Protocol handling code adhering to the Protocol specified herein supports major version |gb-major|, minor version |gb-minor|.

-.. c:function:: int probe_ap(u16 endo_id, u8 intf_id, u16 *auth_size, u8 *auth_data);

-    This Operation is used at initial power-on, sent by the SVC to discover which Module contains the AP.
-The Endo ID supplied by the SVC defines the type of Endo used by the Greybus system, including the size of the Endo and the positions and sizes of Modules that it holds.
-The Interface ID supplied by the SVC indicates which Interface Block on the Endo is being probed.
-    Together these two values define the location of the Module containing the Interface.
-Interface ID 0 represents the SVC itself; other values are defined in the *Project Ara Module Developers Kit*.
-The response to this Operation contains a block of data used by a Module to identify itself as authentically containing an AP.
-Non-AP Modules respond with no authentication data (*auth_size* is 0).

 .. c:function:: int get_manifest_size(u16 *size);